CAPT-G/CAPT-G/README.md

 ---

 ## 🚀 What I Do
-- **Casino Gaming Software**: Creator of *Diamond Elite Casino Gaming Software*, featuring 21 immersive casino games with customizable slot configurations.
+- **Casino Game Software**: Creator of *Diamond Casino Games Software*, featuring 21 immersive casino games with customizable slot configurations.
 - **AI & Machine Learning**: Building predictive models for stock trading and conversational AI systems for user-friendly interfaces.
 - **Blockchain Development**: Developer of *GCOYN* and conceptualizing *DEXTOR*, a decentralized exchange for seamless crypto trading.
 - **Nonprofit Initiatives**: Founder of *Stone Trades Inc.*, a nonprofit focused on business and skill development for underserved communities.